ajschumacher/ajschumacher.github.io/20191103-q_learning_tic_tac_toe_briefly/index.md

      * Convolutional filters are useful in neural networks for computer vision.
 Can this kind of domain-specific approach inform an architecture design specialized for tic-tac-toe?
+ * The form of the input to the neural network here has only nine elements, which can each be positive or negative.
+Especially with a simple network architecture, this may not be ideal.
+(For example, consider how the current setup manifests the [exclusive or (XOR) problem][].)
+What other board representations can you use as input to the neural net?
+Do some work better than others?
  * Lots of defaults are used in the implementation here, for example for the neural network's learning rate.
 Can you find better values?
  * The rewards for a loss and a tie are both `-1` in the